jarleven/flaskapp/README.md

 #### bootstrap.ps1

 #### Find the driver named "boot" probably the raspberry Pi bootdrive
-#### Change to this drive letter and create an epty file named "ssh"
+#### Change to this drive letter and create an empty file named "ssh"

 ```powershell
 $MyBootDrive = (Get-Volume -FileSystemLabel boot).DriveLetter